 Other tasks that preceded the RCS Certification Demo project have included:

 An historical review of the RCS Certification Demonstration Program is available for online viewing.
 Various points of contact at NIST and the participating facilities are listed at the end of that document.

-These projects have been undertaken with significant participation by the National Institute of Standards and Technology (NIST, Department of Commerce).
-NIST has continued to enforce the unbiased, rigorous scientific process necessary to raise the level of standards employed throughout government and industry.
+These projects were undertaken with significant participation by the National Institute of Standards and Technology (NIST, Department of Commerce).
+NIST helped to enforce the unbiased, rigorous scientific process necessary to raise the level of standards employed throughout government and industry.

 Please follow the following links for more information and examples: